Cades Cove Scenic Loop, Tennessee

 Another cabin that comes into view is the Dan Lawson Place.
 The original brick chimney is still in place today.

-Not only is this a great area for hiking, horseback riding and exploring it is also filled with plenty to see from the car or short walks.
+Not only is this a great area for hiking, horseback riding, and exploring, it is also filled with plenty to see from the car or short walks.
 This makes it perfect for seniors or families with small children.
 The drive can last for a couple of hours or become an all-day excursion depending on your stops and activities.

 If you are planning to travel to Pigeon Forge or Gatlinburg, visit Cades Cove Scenic Loop for a step back into history.
 This is a day trip I highly recommend when visiting the Great Smokies.

 Don’t forget to check out the Cades Cove Trading Company for bike rentals, food, and firewood for camping.
-Please review the rules of bringing your own firewood into the campgrounds before you get there and as always be a responsible camper.
+Please review the rules of bringing your own firewood into the campgrounds before you get there, and as always, be a responsible camper.

 Author Ann Johnson

-©Ann Johnson, 2017, updated February 2020.
+©Ann Johnson, 2017, updated March 2027.

 More Information: